 Schedule a free, no obligation consultation today to review your situation.
-We can determine if you have grounds for a whistleblower claim, as the IRS has specific filing requirements.
+Our whistleblower attorneys can determine if you have grounds for a whistleblower claim, as the IRS has specific filing requirements.

-If you know about any individual, company or other entity committing any of the following types of tax fraud, our Cincinnati tax fraud attorneys may be able to file a claim on your behalf to pursue compensation:
+If you know about any individual, company or other entity committing any of the following types of tax fraud, our team may be able to file a claim on your behalf to pursue compensation: